CBSE Class 12 History Important Questions 2025

 • Q.3 Study the following source carefully and answer the questions that follow:

-Q.4 Read the following source carefully and answer the questions that follow:
+• Q.4 Read the following source carefully and answer the questions that follow:

 “The British element is gone, but they have left the mischief behind”

-Sardar Vallabh Bhai Patel said: It is no use saying that we ask for separate electorates, because it is good for us.
+Sardar Vallabh Bhai Patel said: It is no use saying that we ask for separate electorates because it is good for us.
 We have heard it long enough.
 We have heard it for years, and as a result of this agitation we are now a separate nation … Can you show me one free country where there are separate electorates?
 If so, I shall be prepared to accept it.
 But in this unfortunate country if this separate electorate is going to be persisted in, even after the division of the country, woe betide the country; it is not worth living in.
-Therefore, I say, it is not for my good alone, it is for your own good that I say it, forget the past.
+Therefore, I say, it is not for my good alone, it is for your good that I say it, forget the past.
 One day, we may be united … The British element is gone, but they have left the mischief behind.
 We do not want to perpetuate that mischief.

 (Hear, hear).
-When the British introduced this element, they had not expected that they will have to go so soon.
+When the British introduced this element, they had not expected that they would have to go so soon.
 They wanted it for their easy administration.
 That is all right.
 But they have left the legacy behind.
 Are we to get out of it or not?

 CAD, VOL.V